The Authority of Scripture

 We believe that since before the creation of mankind, God has been at work to bring about a redeemed people from every nation, tribe and tongue.
 As such, we are called to join Him in this mission of proclaiming the Gospel to the ends of the earth for the glory and praise of His name, as He works to call and redeem the elect (Gen 12:3; Hos 1:10; 2:23; Matt 24:14; Eph 1:4; Rom 10:13-15,17; Rev 7:9-10; 13:8; 14:6)

-*New City Church is an affiliate church of the Southern Baptist Convention.
+*New City Church Alma is in friendly cooperation with the Southern Baptist Convention.